Organizational Development: Everything You Need to Know

 Step (7): Secure successes, accelerate & build on the change

-With successes building, make sure you take steps to maintain momentum and avoid backsliding.
+With success building, make sure you take steps to maintain momentum and avoid backsliding.

 Step (8): Make change stick & anchor change in the Organizational Culture